rejuvena/tea-framework/README.md

   - Eliminates `Terraria.ModLoader.Mod.Load()`.

 ## Documentation
 Tea has summaries for most important types and members.
-Additionally, we have a [Read the Docs](readthedocs.io)
+You can view elaboratory articles and guides [here](https://tomat.gitbook.io/tea-framework/).